-While we have been the sole supplier of the direct access arrangement, or DAA, IC used in many of our customers' soft modem DAA products, we anticipate that our customers will regularly evaluate alternative sources of supply in the future in order to diversify their supplier base, which would increase their negotiating leverage with us and protect their ability to secure DAA components.
-We believe that any second source of DAA ICs for our customers could have an adverse effect on the prices we are able to charge our customers and the volume of DAA ICs that we sell to our customers, which would negatively affect our revenues and operating results.
+While we have been the sole supplier of the direct access arrangement, or DAA, IC used in PC-TEL's products, we anticipate that PC-TEL would consider alternative sources in the future in order to diversify its supplier base which would increase its negotiating leverage with us and protect its ability to secure DAA components.
+We have a volume purchase agreement with PC-TEL, but the agreement does not require PC-TEL to purchase any minimum number of units from us during fiscal 2001.
+We believe that any second source of DAA ICs for PC-TEL could have an adverse effect on the prices we are able to charge PC-TEL and the volume of DAA ICs that we sell to PC-TEL, which would negatively affect our revenues and operating results.